Stiven0297/elenastestapp/README.md

 - Task
 - User
 - Task_App

-#### Description
-This app is used to manage tasks privately by user.
-The CRUD process can be carried out with the tasks, once the user has been authenticated

 #### Endpoints
 Review the documentation made in the postman collection to validate the detail of the endpoints